 Special “weekend tickets” are available from Friday evening through Sunday for half the price of regular tickets.
 We recommend taking your most expensive day trip (for us that was Brussels to Brugge) on the weekend to maximize savings.
 Just be warned that many places are closed on Sunday.

 For travelers younger than 26, discounted tickets are available.

 While we had generally good experiences using the Belgian rail system, we found that the trains were not as punctual as in other European countries we’ve visited.
 Trains were often delayed 10 or 15 minutes and several were cancelled altogether.
 We recommend including a buffer in your schedule just in case.

 12. Bathrooms are not free.

-One thing that drove me a bit crazy when traveling Belgium was the lack of free public bathrooms, including the train stations.
+One thing that surprised me when traveling Belgium was the lack of free public bathrooms, including the train stations.
 Most bathrooms in train stations cost between 50 cents and 1 Euro to use.